cristealab/TRANSPIRE_JASMS2020/docs/run_analysis.rst

 ----------------------------------

 The most important factor when starting to run an analysis with TRANSPIRE is that the input data is formatted correctly.
-In order for TRANSPIRE to be able to load and analyze your data, it should be in an Excel, .csv, or .txt (tab separated) file in the below format:
+In order for TRANSPIRE to be able to load and analyze your data, it should be in an Excel, .csv, or .txt (tab-separated) file in the below format:

 .. csv-table::
    :header-rows: 3